Weldon, NC

 Poverty & Diversity

-24.8% of the population for whom poverty status is determined in Weldon, NC (368 out of 1.48k people) live below the poverty line, a number that is higher than the national average of 12.4%.
+24.8% of the population for whom poverty status is determined in Weldon, NC (368 out of 1.48k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
 The largest demographic living in poverty are Females 25 - 34, followed by Females 35 - 44 and then Males 55 - 64.

-The most common racial or ethnic group living below the poverty line in Weldon, NC is Black, followed by White and Two Or More.
+The most common racial or ethnic group living below the poverty line in Weldon, NC is N/A, followed by N/A and N/A.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.